jackseceng/LinkShort/readme.md

 CDN="<your-dev-r2-url>"
 ```

-**!
-WARNING !**
+> [!CAUTION]

-The `docker-compose.yaml` and `.env` files must reference the same variable names where applicable, also make sure the variable names are not set elsewhere in your testing environment.
+> The `docker-compose.yaml` and `.env` files must reference the same variable names where applicable, also make sure the variable names are not set elsewhere in your testing environment.
+>
 > If you made separate testing and production databases, make sure to use the test database token and endpoint url in your `.env` file, and the production ones in your hosting environment variables.

-### Launch local instance
+### Launch Instance

 From the root directory of this repository, run:
 ```bash